ablyamitsaini/ewheelers_V9.1.1/readme.txt

     -> 031401 - While moving item to the same wish list, displaying error invalid request.
     -> 031454 - After applying most discounted sorting> products are not listed accordingly -> 031408 - Share options should get closed when clicked outside anywhere on product, shop and blog page.
+    -> 031491 - While uploading banner file of shop, If file name is large then it's exceeding the success message length.

 <!-- Release notes TV-9.0.1.20191015 -->
 Bug: